akram09/eurecom-devops-lab/Lab.md

          '''
      }
    ```
-   - For docker configureation, we need to give the jenkins user permission to run docker
+   - For docker configureation, we need to give the jenkins user permission to run docker **If you have installed jenkins on your folder then just skip this part**
    ```bash
    sudo usermod -aG docker jenkins sudo systemctl restart jenkins